Configuration

 // >> Code generated by **GENERATOR NAME**.
 DO NOT EDIT.

-// defaults to "BobGen [plugin] [version]"
+// defaults to "BobGen [driver] [version]"

-Generator string `yaml:"generator" toml:"generator" json:"generator"`
+Generator string `yaml:"generator"`

 }